Planning Process – Do you use Project Management Plans?

 The Project Management Plan should not be viewed as a static document, created only during the planning phase and to satisfy some check mark on your organization’s check list.
 The Project Management Plan should be a living document, used by the Program and/or Project Leader, to manage the work effort, throughout the program/project life cycle.
 A detail description of the Project Management Plan is described in the PMBOK, Section 4.3 (pp. 88-91).

-Personally, for each of my programs and projects, my Project Management Plan is contain in a Project Control Book (PCB).
+Personally, for each of my programs and projects, my Project Management Plan is contained in a Project Control Book (PCB).
 The PCB is usually a 3 ring binder.
 On some client engagements, the PCB may be on an internal client website.
 Personally, I prefer a binder so I can easily reference in program/project meetings (even if connectivity is down or, power is out – I try to have meetings in rooms with windows).

 If as a Program or, Project Leader, you manage your programs/projects by only using a project schedule, you should find creating, and using, a Project Management Plan will help your leadership effectiveness.
 Try it on your next program/project.